-- To retain and strengthen existing trees, woodland and important habitats as a framework for public space and the setting of future development; - To provide a continuous north-south public space corridor that provides a non vehicular link to existing community facilities and attractions and a focus of shared leisure and sustainable movement activity for the surrounding new development; - To link retained habitats together within the site and to habitats beyond through the use of appropriately scaled and managed space and as part of the central public space corridor; To focus vehicular access and movement to Brook Lane and Lockswood Road, preventing internal site links between and limit vehicular access onto Greenaway Lane; - To focus low density development to existing road frontages and at the interface of existing development; and - To avoid a patchwork of unrelated self contained developments.
+- To retain and strengthen existing trees, woodland and important habitats as a framework for public space and the setting of future development; - To provide a continuous north-south public space corridor that provides a non vehicular link to existing community facilities and attractions and a focus of shared leisure and sustainable movement activity for the surrounding new development; - To link retained habitats together within the site and to habitats beyond through the use of appropriately scaled and managed space and as part of the central public space corridor; - To focus vehicular access and movement to Brook Lane and Lockswood Road, preventing internal site links between and limit vehicular access onto Greenaway Lane; - To focus low density development to existing road frontages and at the interface of existing development; and - To avoid a patchwork of unrelated self contained developments.

-No .
-SEA Objective Description of predicted effect Short term Duration Medium term Long term Frequency Temporary or permanent Geographic significance Magnitude Level of certainty Scale of significance Positive or negative Mitigation or other action required?
-Supporting comments / Proposed mitigation Objectives To provide good quality and sustainable housing for all 824 dwellings of mixed type/tenure to be provided.
-Moderate positive effects are predicted. + ++ Ongoing Operation Sub-Regional High High Major Positive No SEA Obje To conserve and enhance built and cultural heritage A group of 5 listed buildings located near the junction of Greenaway & Brook Lanes is unlikely to be directly affected due to their distance from the cluster boundary (the closest being the GII listed former barn at Great Brook c.60m west).
+Duration Temporary Geographic Level of Scale of Positive or Mitigation or other No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency permanent significance Magnitude certainty significance action required?
+Supporting comments / Proposed mitigation Objectives 1 To provide good quality and sustainable housing for all 824 dwellings of mixed type/tenure to be provided.
+Moderate positive effects are predicted. + ++ Ongoing Operation Sub-Regional High High Major Positive No SEA Obje 2 To conserve and enhance built and cultural heritage A group of 5 listed buildings located near the junction of Greenaway & Brook Lanes is unlikely to be directly affected due to their distance from the cluster boundary (the closest being the GII listed former barn at Great Brook c.60m west).
 Their setting is likely to be preserved as a result of interpositioned properties.
 The GII listed Little Brook further north along Brook Lane is unlikely to be affected for similar reasons.
-An archaeological Yellow alert located c.5m NE of the northern part of the cluster (Cremation cemetery at Peters Road Locks Heath) could be negatively affected by the scale of development proposed (either directly or its setting): Yellow alert areas are archaeological sites of sub-national importance, and known complexity/extent.
+An archaeological Yellow alert located c.5m NE of the northern part of the cluster (Cremation cemetery at Peters Road Locks Heath) could be negatively affected by the scale of development proposed (either directly or its setting); Yellow alert areas are archaeological sites of sub-national importance, and known complexity/extent.
 However, this is within an adjacent existing allocation under construction, and so is likely to have already been documented, protected or destroyed.
-Initial Construction Local Negligible Medium Negligible Negative No It should be possible to reduce any residual negative setting effects via a high quality design which responds to and enhances the setting of historical features, and through structural landscaping.
-3 To conserve and enhance the character of the landscape The cluster is within the Lower Hamble Valley LLCA 2.2a and is typified by small scale horticulture & smallholdings and wooded valley.
-The LCA concludes that the site is of low sensitivity, mainly because the character and quality of the landscape has been adversely affected by urban influences and some elements of the landscape are in poor condition.
-There is limited visibility from surrounding areas and the site does not make a significant contribution to the urban setting, meaning that the landscape is more tolerant of change and there is scope for development to bring about positive opportunities change by creating a coherent identity and sense of place.
-Short term negative effects on SEA3 are possible, but long term minor positive effects should be deliverable if opportunities are realised. + ++ Ongoing Construction & Operation Local Medium Medium Minor Positive Yes kedevelopinent or the former husery sites should be undertaken in accordance with a clear vision for a new distinctive character which in some way reflects its former uses and landscape context (e.g. as a productive landscape) and its distinctive regular, orthogonal patterns, and distinguishes it from the rather anonymous and amorphous sprawl of the Western Wards.
-Specifically (refer to LCA Part 2, LLCA 2.2): - Avoid damage or disturbance to features of recognised landscape/ecological value - Protect and enhance the extensive cover of woodland, trees, hedgerows - Contribute to a new, distinctive character for the area, with a strong sense of place and local identity, that reflects past uses and landscape context - Avoid coalescence with Locks Heath, Sarisbury Green and Warsash, by providing strong landscape buffers - Use appropriate native species within new planting schemes - Maintain/enhance the function/quality of the existing GI network, taking opportunities to strengthen and extend access and habitat links,
+Negligible negative effects are predicted. - Initial Construction Local Negligible Medium Negligible Negative No It should be possible to reduce any residual negative setting effects via a high quality design which responds to and enhances the setting of historical features, and through structural landscaping.